-In 2008, the Poirier family leaves Pincourt, a Montreal suburban town, to settle on a farm in East Hawkesbury, on the limit of the provinces of Ontario and Quebec.
+In 2008, the Poirier family left Pincourt, a Montreal suburban town, to settle on a farm in East Hawkesbury, on the border of the provinces of Ontario and Quebec.

-In 2011, the company Les Fruits du Poirier is created.
+In 2011, the company Les Fruits du Poirier was created.
 In 2011 and 2012, the farm produced a variety of vegetables to sell at local markets and restaurants.
-In 2013, as the young farm expands and restructures, it takes the decision to focus on berry production.
+In 2013, as the young farm expanded and restructured, it took the decision to focus on berry production.

-In 2014, the farm begins to sell its long-awaited harvest of asparagus, honeyberries and black, red and purple raspberries.
+In 2014, the farm began to sell its long-awaited harvest of asparagus, honeyberries and black, red and purple raspberries.

 Please consult our website for the availability of fruits, sessions to cook your jams or guided tour of the farm with tasting products.

 Saint-Eugène is a rural, Franco-Ontarian locality situated in the Township of East Hawkesbury in the United Counties of Prescott and Russell in Ontario (Canada).
 It is on the interprovincial border with Québec, near Highway 417 between Ottawa and Montréal.

 The village of Saint-Eugène is located in the St. Lawrence Lowlands.
 The water for the village is supplied by the Rigaud River, a tributary of the Ottawa River.

 Hawkesbury is touted as the third most bilingual town in Ontario, with about 70% of its inhabitants being fluent in English and French, the two official languages of Canada.
 (Sturgeon Falls is first with 73.4% followed by Hearst at 71%.)
 89% of the population is made up of French speaking Franco-Ontarians.